cosme12/cheatsheet-maker/README.md

 Cheatsheet (or quick reference) generator.
 Use it to create guides, instructions or study.
 Made in Python 3.

 Work in progress.
-Just learning how to code, don't expect much from this project.
+Just learning how to code properly in Python, and how to deal with a project .
 Help is always welcomed.

 Features